 Every year the Students’ Union produces a Societies Handbook, printed in its thousands and distributed to students throughout Fresher’s Week and to prospective students on Open Days in advance of their application.
 The Students’ Union also promotes your groups through social media and our website in advance of their arrival, which receives thousands of visits over the summer period and presents a fantastic opportunity to promote yourselves to prospective members.

-Step 4: Be ratified at a Societies Committee meeting
+Step 4: Be ratified at a Societies Development Committee meeting

 Any further questions?